guchhaitprasun/ToDo_Vue.Js/README.md

 # To-Do-App
 > Simple To-Do-App implementing Single Page Applications (SPA) using Vue.js

-> The Basic Motivation to work on this project is to undersatnd the basic structure of Vue application and to implement a small project to understand the concept of SPA or Single Page Application
+> The Motivation to work on this project is to undersatnd the basic structure of Vue application and to implement a small project to understand the concept of SPA or Single Page Application

 > This project use a default boiler plate provided by Vue.js